 In sum, across a wide range of specifications and samples, we consistently find the same result: index funds are more likely than active funds to vote with firm management on contentious agenda items.
-Moreover, index funds with higher expense ratios are less likely to vote with firm management - that is, they vote more like active funds do.
+Moreover, index funds with higher expense ratios are less likely to vote with firm management; that is, they vote more like active funds do.
 The results suggest that index funds lack the incentives and resources to regularly monitor their portfolio firms, consistent with the predictions in Bebchuk et al. (2017).
-All together our evidence suggests that, for index funds: (i) the benefit of monitoring is low, (ii) the cost of monitoring is positive, (iii) disagreeing with a firm's management adds additional costs.
+All together our evidence suggests that, for index funds (a) the benefit of monitoring is low, (b) the cost of monitoring is positive, and (c) disagreeing with a firm's management adds additional costs.
 Accordingly, unless the benefit for voting against management is incredibly large, index funds choose to vote in accordance with managerial preferences.
 In other words, owing to their incentives, index funds are more likely to cede power to firm management.

-D. Voting on Agenda Items by Category
+D. Voting on agenda items by category

 We note that not all votes are equally important and sometimes votes may be procedural and nonbinding.
 Hence, we examine whether the gap in voting behavior between active and index funds varies across votes on different corporate governance policies.
-Accordingly, we examine the following categories of agenda items related to corporate governance where management and ISS disagree: (i) Board of Directors; (ii) Compensation; (iii) Disclosure; (iv) Entrenchment.
+Accordingly, we examine the following categories of agenda items related to corporate governance where management and ISS disagree: (a) Board of Directors; (b) Compensation; (c) Disclosure; and (d) Entrenchment.